ramsayd/duncansdances/50_music.md

 <div class="information-header">
 Evening Dances
 </div>
 <p>With a few exceptions no track will be repeated for over 9 months, other than those played at peoples' request, we play our favourites ones from our collection of over 18,000 tracks.
-Roughly half Vocal and and half Instrumental</p>
+About half are Vocals and half Instrumental</p>
 </article>

   <article class="grid_4">